 We scheduled a c-section for 41 weeks, hoping to give our baby a chance to choose her own birthday with spontaneous labor.
 The morning after my due date, I woke up and as I was lying in bed, my water broke with a HUGE gush!

-We headed to the OR just before 1 and I was feeling the intensity of active labor.
+We headed to the OR just before 1:00 pm and I felt the intensity of active labor.
 I didn’t feel a thing as they prepped me and did my spinal anesthesia, just a very comforting warmth over my whole lower body.
 My doctor had the incision made and then he took down the sterile drape so we could watch our daughter come into the world.
 It was an amazing, unforgettable moment… Out came our Julia Eden: pink, breathing, crying and waving her little limbs.

 I cried and my husband brought her to me.

 I held her as we were wheeled out of the OR and she was breastfeeding a couple minutes later.
 She hardly left her place on my chest for the first few days.
-I felt great afterwards, I was up in a chair rocking Julia just a few hours after surgery.
+I felt great afterward, I was up in a chair rocking my baby just a few hours after surgery.
 However, when the exhaustion hit me, it hit like a freight train.

 Julia’s birth ended up so beautiful in an unexpected way.